mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   "Is that so?"
 Kip asked, unconvinced.
 "How far are you willing to go to prove it?"

-  "I'll make weapons, I'll cook food, I'll fight alongside you."
+  "I cooked for Ramne, I can cook for a hundred.
+Or I'll fight alongside you."

   "And you would kill Ramne if it came to that?"